premkamal13/iris-flowers-classifier/README.md

 # iris_flowers_classifier

-First ML Project
+My first ML Project to understand the basic workflow of a learning system

-Steps to follow:
+Top level steps to follow:

 1. Define the problem
 2. Prepare the data-set